Frequently Asked Questions

 When will I get my Membership package?

-The time it takes to receive your membership package can vary from one-two weeks during non-peak times to two-three weeks during peak and holiday seasons.
+The time it takes to receive your membership package can vary from one to two weeks during non-peak times and two to three weeks during peak and holiday seasons.
 If you have purchased a membership, but have not received your membership package yet, you may call our office for help securing free or reduced-price tour tickets.
 For help with tickets, or if you haven’t received your package within four weeks of purchase, please email the Membership Coordinator.

 Can friends or family members use my membership card?

 No, your membership card and associated privileges are not transferable to any other individual or family.
 Only the name on the membership card may be admitted free of charge.
 With a Dual, Tribe or Tribe Plus membership, free tickets are restricted to the number of guests according to your membership level.
 We may ask to see your membership card and photo ID at the time of your visit.
 Please encourage your friends & family to join so they can also enjoy membership benefits.

-Does the membership run a calendar year (January thru December) or from the date of purchase?
+Does the membership run a calendar year (January through December) or from the date of purchase?

 The membership is valid for one year from the date of purchase.
 Gift memberships may be set up to be valid for one year from the date of the special occasion (i.e. birthday, graduation, or holiday) if indicated at time of purchase.